openconnectivityfoundation/swagger2x/README.md

 # swagger2x

-python tool
+swagger2x is a python tool that generate implementations based on templates from json files.
-generate implementations based on templates from json swagger2.0 file. templates engine: jinja2
+It uses the [jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templates engine.

 ## Installation
 This tool is python3 based.